HXLStandard/libhxl-js/README.md

-getMin(tagPattern) | number | Lowest of all numeric values in the first column matching _tagPattern_ getMax(tagPattern) | number | Highest of all numeric values in the first column matching _tagPattern_ getValues(tagPattern) | array | List of unique values in the first column matching _tagPattern_
+getMin(tagPattern) | number | Lowest of all numeric values in the first column matching _tagPattern_ getMax(tagPattern) | number | Highest of all numeric values in the first column matching _tagPattern_ getValues(tagPattern) | array | List of unique values in the first column matching _tagPattern_ getRawValues(tagPattern) | array | List of all values in the first column matching _tagPattern_ (including repetitions and nulls), in the original order

 #### Filter methods